 In 1681, William Penn specified that settlers coming to the lands granted to him by English King Charles II must preserve one acre of trees for every five acres cleared.
 In southeastern Pennsylvania, descendants of those settlers extended Penn's far-sighted conservation measures by establishing collections of trees.
 In the 1970s, the first residents of the Kendal and Crosslands communities joined in the arboretum-creating tradition that began in this area by Quakers John Bartram (Bartram Gardens), Minshall and Jacob Painter (Tyler Arboretum), Joshua and Samuel Peirce (Peirce's Park, the beginnings of Longwood Gardens), and carried on by other Quakers, including John Morris (Morris Arboretum), Arthur Hoyt Scott and the founders of Swarthmore College (Scott Arboretum), and Henry Cope (Awbury Arboretum).

 Trees in the Kendal Crosslands Arboretum (KCA) are located on the landscaped areas in two of the four residential communities which comprise the Kendal Crosslands Communities (KCC).
 Given the large size of many trees on each campus, it is likely that these trees existed before the communities were established.
-With the goal to improve the balance between exotic and native species, a significant number of new trees have been added to each campus, including thirteen trees donated as memorial gifts during 2015.
+With the goal to improve the balance between exotic and native species, a significant number of new trees have been added to each campus, including 47 trees donated as memorial gifts through 2018.